 "You are not alone!"
-Was my short answer.
+That was my short answer.
 It is so easy these days to get sucked into all the Montessori materials and related activities that are now available online, on blogs, on Pinterest, and showing up in Facebook groups!
 There is so much out there compared to five and ten and fifteen years ago when I first started Montessori online!

 Here's my long answer: My family and I have a really tight budget.
 My time is limited.
-I'm craft challenged and impatient with making stuff.
-We have a small home with an over-flowing garage.
+I'm craft-challenged and impatient with making stuff.
+We have a small home with an overflowing garage.
 So that pretty much stops ME dead in my tracks!

 But not having all those Montessori materials and activities can make you feel guilty; unsure of your job as a Montessori mom; and maybe even depressed.